feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 - make them faster
 - write new tools if there is none

-I would also advocate to learn to shell script, but, whatever works best for you, learn it and then improve it. **Make the machine work for you**, not the other way around.
+I would also advocate learning to shell script, but, whatever works best for you, learn it and then improve it. **Make the machine work for you**, not the other way around.